A big obstacle that many freelancers face is a lack of consistency in their schedule.

 What Work Should You Offer?

-For a content strategist, a retainer option may simply be, “Deliver one article a week and two guest posts per month.”
+For a marketer, a marketing agreement might include a retainer option, “Deliver one article a week and two guest posts per month.”

 But what about for someone who develops websites or handles maintenance?
 Left ambiguous, a retainer arrangement can lead to way too many calls, emails, and requests.
 All the little details eat up too much time to make it worthwhile.